lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 All of the computational work in this dissertation aims to identify, in as minute detail as possible, all works printed in England between January 1 1789 and December 31 1799.
 This eleven-year “decade” was a turbulent one across the Channel, encompassing the whole of the French Revolution, from the Estates General in 1789 to Napoleon’s coup in 1799.[^cf18] In England, these events caused strong and variously nationalist reactions in a country which had so recently lost its colonies in America and feared that a French invasion could come at any moment.
 This is the decade of *Rights of Man*, it is the decade of *Lyrical Ballads*; it is the decade of Hannah More, it is the decade of Ann Radcliffe; it was the age of wisdom, it was the age of foolishness; it was the epoch of belief, it was the epoch of incredulity.
 Charles Dickens’ now famous superlatives capture the tension often seen by scholars between ‘Enlightenment’ modes of writing and ‘Romantic’ or ‘Gothic’ modes, which are no longer neatly periodized as mutually exclusive.

 Scholarship on 18thC works often takes the form of evaluating or assigning the cultural capital of individual works, or, perhaps, analyzing the strategies by which they accrue or fail to accrue that capital.
 The winners of the cultural capital game are the Romantics in poetry and Walter Scott in prose.
 For example, Simon Bainbridge examines the decade and its poetry through the lens of war to identify “the attempts made by several writers to fill the role of national bard prior to Scott” (3).
 Both poetry and the poet, in his conception, are pursuing a particular kind of cultural capital that allows them to rise above their own popularity.
 Richard Cronin’s *The Politics of Romantic Poetry* and Robert Miles’ \[WHICHEVER ONE IT IS\], too, seem to treat Scott’s \[intensely serious popular romances\] as the teleological end of the late eighteenth century birth development within the novel.
 These works follow a pattern established from the beginning with \[Kiely and Tompkins\], of treating the novel as synonymous with the realist novel, and treating Romantic and especially Gothic novels as aberrations in the history of the novel, a problem which needs to be explained away.
 E.J.
 Clery’s *The Rise of Supernatural Fiction* has examined at length the historical conditions by which supernatural plot elements began to make limited claims to literary seriousness throughout the eighteenth century.
 The “rise” she describes is not an increase in volume and prominence of supernatural stories, since her starting point in 1762 (the Cock Lane ghost) is a major national phenomenon with many imitators.
 Rather, supernatural fiction ‘rises’ when it acquires cultural legitimacy.
 Michael Gamer has more recently expanded on how this ‘rise’ fuelled Romanticism’s own rise.
 Gamer, like Bainbridge and Cronin, primarily examines Wordsworth and the ‘winners’ of the struggle for cultural capital: I, like Clery, am more interested in the ‘losers.’
 Accordingly, I attend to much that is *not* literature, in order to better understand why it is not.

+Some limiting factor was necessary to make this project feasible from a technical standpoint.
+I needed to define a small enough scope that I could attempt something like comprehensiveness within that scope.
+I also knew that for many of the databases I wanted to use, I would not be able to access their full records, but samples of up to roughly 50,000 records had been given to other scholars (based on other papers I saw people publish on the ESTC).
+I decided that roughly a decade would give me enough texts to be worth approaching in this way, but not more texts than I could handle.

+I narrowed my focus to England as a way to sidestep problems of metadata.
+The Ireland of the eighteenth century had an unstable and contested relationship with the United Kingdom: how is this addressed by metadata assigning countries to texts?
+Is something tagged as “UK” if the city is in the UK now, or if it was in the UK at the time?
+I assume now.
+I decided not to open this can of worms!
+“Future Work.”
+Narrowing to England also helps to reduce the number of texts being considered.
+I’m disappointed that this means excluding all those Scottish pirated editions.
+Additional Future Work could compare Scotland to England, or grapple with Ireland.

+Once I decided to pick roughly a decade, I picked the 1790s for a couple reasons.
+I began in the eighteenth century as a Gothicist, and remain curious about how the Gothic might relate to its print context: choosing a decade that was important to the Gothic opened up the possibility that my ultimate findings would be Gothic-related.
+The 1790s were also just a generally exciting decade, as there was a massive expansion of print, and a massive cultural anxiety about the role of print in peoples’ lives.
+The nature of the project meant that I had to pick my decade before I really knew what to find in it: the heightened revolutionary stakes of this particular decade seemed to give me the best chance that the decade would have something interesting in it.
+It’s also an important decade for the eighteenth century texts which would later become canonical, namely, the origins of Romanticism.